kirei/catt/README.md

 ### Microsoft

 Root certificate metadata is fetched using **fetch-microsoft-authroot.sh**.
+Actual root certificates fetched using **fetch-microsoft-certs.sh**.

 A snapshot of trusted root certificates can also be found in **xfiles/microsoft-2012-12.xlsx**.